serverless/dashboard/node/test/go/dev-mode/README.md

 ### Variables handled in extension logic

 - `SLS_TEST_EXTENSION_LOG` - Log forwarded logs to Cloudwatch
+- `SLS_ORG_ID` - Fake org ID we want to include with our test payloads

 ### Variables handled by test suite